Saint-Hyacinthe - QC

 A Registered Practical Nurse (RPN), also known as a Licensed Practical Nurse (LPN), is a healthcare professional that has completed two years of college-level education to earn a diploma in Practical Nursing.
 They are one of the three types of nurses, along with Registered Nurses (RNs) and Nurse Practitioners (NPs).
 Being an RPN offers a quicker and more affordable route to a career in nursing, although they will not be qualified for certain roles because the training is not as extensive.
 RPNs predominantly treat patients with stables conditions, who do not require invasive procedures or are likely to experience a medical emergency.
 RPNs are frequently employed in clinics, long-term care facilities and by other private healthcare service providers.

-5 Requirements to be Registered Practical Nurse (RPN)
+5 Requirements To Be A Registered Practical Nurse (RPN)

 - Graduate from a college-level institution with a diploma in Practical Nursing